 - The global recession and consolidations have opened doors for low cost solution providers such as NetSol.
 The BestShoring® model of NetSol is a catalyst in today's environment. - Global economic pressures and the recession have shifted users of IT processes and technology to utilize both offshore and onshore solutions providers, to control costs and improve ROIs. - Serious interest in NetSol's next generation solution has been expressed by a few global companies.
 Demos and workshops with key global clients and partners of have been very well received.
-Hence, the new generation solution appears to be gaining momentum. - First successful implementation of NextGen NFSTM solution with a Thai Bank is a very positive indicator for new deals. - GMAC China, the implementation of first NextGen for Wholesale Finance (WFS) is on track setting a strong foundation for growth.
-Two other key modules (CMS / CAP) are in the development stage and are expected to be marketed in fiscal 2012. - China has become the world's second largest economy, continuing to grow by over 9% a year while growth in other industrial nations has declined or grown only marginally. - China's automobile and banking sectors have been unaffected by the global meltdown and their recent automobile sales statistics have outperformed all other economies. - As reported by the Associated Press, China surpassed the US as the number one automobile market in auto sales.
+Hence, the new generation solution appears to be gaining momentum. - First successful implementation of NextGen NFSTM solution with a Thai Bank is a very positive indicator for new deals. - China has become the world's second largest economy, continuing to grow by over 9% a year while growth in other industrial nations has declined or grown only marginally. - China's automobile and banking sectors have been unaffected by the global meltdown and their recent automobile sales statistics have outperformed all other economies. - Growing interest in Japan for IT services and NFS applications within banking, equipment finance and general leasing industries. - As reported by the Associated Press, China surpassed the US as the number one automobile market in auto sales.
 JD Powers & Associates anticipated further strong growth in future auto sales.
 It is anticipated that this market opportunity will result in further penetration by NetSol into China's burgeoning leasing and finance market. - E-Commerce, new technologies, innovations and online activities are gaining momentum in many verticals.
-New areas for diversification are opening for NetSol. - Strong entry in e-commerce space by way of developing and marketing a new IP and winning series of fortune 500 US customers.

-- The surviving IT companies, such as NetSol, with price advantage and a global presence, will gain further momentum as economic indicators turn positive.
+New areas for diversification are opening for NetSol.
+The B2B market has never been stronger in the US market alone thereby offering a potentially huge opportunity to grow Vroozi offerings. - Strong entry in e-commerce space by way of developing and marketing a new IP and winning series of fortune 500 US customers. - The surviving IT companies, such as NetSol, with price advantage and a global presence, will gain further momentum as economic indicators turn positive.
 The bigger customers and targeted verticals are much more cost conscious and are seeking a better rate of return on investments in IT services.
 NetSol has an edge due to its BestShoring® model and proven track record of delivery and implementations worldwide. - The Kingdom of Saudi Arabia is investing billions in healthcare, education, IT, infrastructure and many other new sectors.
-This makes it a most promising market for the Atheeb NetSol joint venture. - Noticeable new interest emanating from the Latin America markets for NFSTM. - NetSol has never lost a product customer despite the recent severe recession.
+This makes it a most promising market for the Atheeb NetSol joint venture. - Noticeable new interest emanating from the Latin America markets for NFSTM.

+- NetSol has never lost a product customer despite the recent severe recession.
 The dependency of our blue chip clients on NetSol solutions has further elevated new enhancements and services orders in the US. - Improved outlook and earnings of bellwether technology companies in USA, reflecting the turnaround of this sector after recession. - Global opportunities for NetSol to diversify its delivery capabilities to Bangkok, Thailand and such other new emerging economies that offer geopolitical stability and low cost IT resources, thereby reducing dependency upon the Lahore technology campus. - Our global multi-national clients have continued to pursue deeper relationships in newer regions and countries.
 This reflects our customers' dependencies and satisfaction with our NetSol Financial Suite of products. - The levy of Indian IT sector excise tax of 35% (NASSCOM) on software exports is very positive for NetSol.
 In Pakistan there is a 15 year tax holiday on IT exports of services.
 There are 5 more years remaining on this tax incentive.